heymarcell/SuperAGI/website/docs/Tools/google_serp.md

-# SuperAGI Google SERP Search Tool
+# Google SERP Search Tool

 The SuperAGI Google Search Tool helps users perform a Google search and extract snippets and webpages.